Concentrating high conviction positions in leading global investment prospects.

 T. Rowe Price

-Josh Nelson is a director of research in the U.S. Equity Department of T. Rowe Price.
+Josh Nelson is a director of research in the U.S. Equity Division of T. Rowe Price.
 Previously, he was an associate portfolio manager for the Global Focused Growth Equity Strategy.
-He is on the Investment Advisory Committee of the Global Stock Strategy.
+He is an Investment Advisory Committee member of the Global Stock Strategy.
 He also serves on the Equity Steering Committee.
 Mr. Nelson is a vice president of T. Rowe Price Group, Inc.

-Mr. Nelson has 17 years of investment experience, two of which have been with T. Rowe Price.
+Mr. Nelson has 18 years of investment experience, 13 of which have been with T. Rowe Price.
 He served as a summer intern with T. Rowe Price in 2006, covering agricultural commodities and ethanol companies.
 Prior to joining the firm in 2007, he was an investment banker for Citigroup Global Markets, Inc.

 Mr. Nelson earned a B.S., with honors, in industrial systems and engineering from the University of Florida.
-He also earned an M.B.A., with honors, in finance from The Wharton School, University of Pennsylvania.
+He also earned an M.B.A., with honors, in finance from the University of Pennsylvania, The Wharton School.

 - Fund manager2009